10. Introducing Data Frames

 or numpy.random.choice.

-In machine learning practice, as we shall see later, we are used to training and evaluating machine learning models on different (mutually disjoint) subsets of the whole data frame.
+In machine learning practice, we are used to training and evaluating machine learning models on different (mutually disjoint) subsets of the whole data frame.

-For instance, we might be interested in performing the so-called train/test split, where 80% (or 60% or 70%) of the randomly selected rows would constitute the first new data frame and the remaining 20% (or 40% or 30%) would go to the second one.
+For instance, Section 12.3.3 mentions that we may be interested in performing the so-called training/test split (partitioning), where 80% (or 60% or 70%) of the randomly selected rows would constitute the first new data frame and the remaining 20% (or 40% or 30%, respectively) would go to the second one.

 Given a data frame like: